Derandomized Parallel Repetition via Structured PCPs: The Analysis of the Specialized Direct Product Test

 \section{The Analysis of the Specialized Direct Product Test}

-In this section we provide the analysis of the S-test and prove Theorems~\ref{thm:S-test} and~\ref{thm:S-test-list-decoding}, which are used in Sections~\ref{sub:test-passes-consistently} and~\ref{sub:E-decoder-list-decoding}.
+In this section we provide the analysis of the S-test and prove Theorems~\ref{thm:S-test} and~\ref{thm:S-test-list-decoding}, which are the theorems on the soundness of the S-test that are used in Sections~\ref{sub:test-passes-consistently} and~\ref{sub:E-decoder-list-decoding} respectively.
 The proof proceeds in two steps.
 First, in Section~\ref{sub:P-squared-test}, we define and analyze an intermediate direct product test, which we call the $P^{2}$-test.
-Then, in Section \ref{sub:Proof-of-S-test}, we reduce the analysis of the S-test to the $P^{2}$-test.
+Then, in Section \ref{sub:Proof-of-S-test}, we reduce the analysis of the S-test to that of the $P^{2}$-test.

 For the rest of this section, we let $\F$ be a finite field of size $q$ and let $d_{0},d_{1}\in\N$.